Svilajnac: History

-On 3 September 2007 there was a Democratic Party initiative to depose the president of the municipality Dobrivoje Budimirovic "Bidža" (Serbian Radical Party).
+On 3 September 2007 there was a Democratic Party initiative to depose the president of the municipality Dobrivoje Budimirović "Bidža" (Serbian Radical Party).
 It failed, partially due to the opposition of the Democratic Party of Serbia.

 The town was damaged during the 2014 Southeast Europe floods.

 In 2015 a Natural History Center of Serbia, 3,000 m2, was open in Svilajnac.
 It became a major tourist attraction in the entire region, mostly due to its exhibition of dinosaur remains in the Dino Park.
 The center is located close to the downtown and the Kriva čaršija.
 Out of 20 dinosaur replicas, the largest is Diplodocus, 11 m tall and 20 m long.

 Economy

 Apart from commercial services, Svilajnac's economy is largely dependent on agricultural activities.
 Svilajnac has developed two fully equipped industrial zones.
 One of the facilities is of Panasonic since 2011.

 During the existence of SFR Yugoslavia, the state-owned companies contributed substantially to the local economy, until the 1990s, when international sanctions imposed on FR Yugoslavia lead to the massive closure of the companies.

 As of September 2017, Svilajnac has one of 14 free economic zones established in Serbia.